 Emmanuel, a listener in London writes in: “Hello Pastor John.
 How should Christians handle failure?
 For example, failure at school or at work (not sinful failures, per se).
 So how does the Bible address this issue, or does it?”

 The first thing the Bible wants to say is that all of us have failed.
 None is without failure.
 If you think you haven’t failed, two things are true of you.
-One is you are blind to your failures and the other is you probably haven’t taken enough risks to try enough hard things so that you would be aware of your failures.
+One is that you are blind to your failures and the other is that you probably haven’t taken enough risks to try enough hard things so that you would be aware of your failures.

-Now that is devastating news and wonderful news, because the gospel exists for all failures, which, this is freeing because we don’t have to figure out whether we have sinned or not in a failure.
+Now that is devastating news and wonderful news, because the gospel exists for all failures.
+This is freeing because we don’t have to figure out whether we have sinned or not in a failure.
 We can just assume we did.
-I mean, isn’t it wonderful that David prayed in Psalm 19: Father, or God, declare me innocent from hidden faults.
+I mean, isn’t it wonderful that David prayed in Psalm 19:12, Father, “declare me innocent from hidden faults.”
 In other words, David knew that he could confess his sins all day long and at the end of the day there would be some he didn’t know about.

 And the second thing to notice is that Christ cares.
-What he cares about in life is not mainly our achievements for Christ, but our dependence on Christ.
-My grace is sufficient for you.
-My power is made perfect in weakness.
+What he cares about in life is not mainly our achievements for Christ, but our dependence on Christ: “My grace is sufficient for you, for my power is made perfect in weakness.”
 Christ’s aim here is not that we overcome all our weaknesses and never fail.
-His aim is that we trust him for his grace in our weaknesses which implies in our inability to do what we would love to do.
-We might wish we could make an A or we might wish we could earn more money or we might wish we could run faster or that we were more pretty or taller or something, but he just wants us to not be devastated by our weaknesses, but rather display the peace giving sufficiency of Christ.
+His aim is that we trust him for his grace in our weaknesses which implies, in our inability to do what we would love to do.
+We might wish we could make an A or we might wish we could earn more money or we might wish we could run faster or that we were prettier or taller or something, but he wants us to not be devastated by our weaknesses, but rather display the peace-giving sufficiency of Christ.

-And I would like to go further and say that we can pray, and I have done this and I think I might have said this on a previous podcast.
-I don’t know, but it is worth saying again.
-We can pray that our failures not only leave us content in Christ, but that Christ uses them to wonderfully advance his cause and produce successes that we couldn’t have had if we had been more successful by overcoming our weaknesses.
-And here is the example I used.
+And I would like to go further and say that we can pray — and I have done this, and I think I might have said this on a previous podcast, but it is worth saying again — we can pray that our failures not only leave us content in Christ, but that Christ uses them to wonderfully advance his cause and produce successes that we couldn’t have had if we had been more successful by overcoming our weaknesses.

+Here is the example I used.
 I read slowly and my memory is not that great, so I left academia.
 I quit teaching college in part because I knew I could never be a great scholar.
-I read too slow.
+I read too slowly.
 I remember too little.
-And I often was sad about that and self pitying about that, which was sin.
-And I should have listened to this text quicker.
-But now what I realize is: Ok, I fail at reading fast.
+And I often was sad about that and self-pitying about that, which was sin.
+And I should have listened to this text more quickly.
+Now what I realize is, Okay, I fail at reading fast.
 I fail at remembering a lot.
 So what should I do?
-I should ask God: Maximize who I am in this weakness for your glory.”
+I should ask God: “Maximize who I am in this weakness for your glory.”

-So my point is when it comes to failure the Bible has two words.
-Number one the gospel covers the sins mixed in with all our failures.
-And, number two, if we trust him, his sovereign grace will be sufficient and he will even turn the failures into gospel successes.
+So my point is, when it comes to failure, the Bible has two words.
+Number one, the gospel covers the sins mixed in with all our failures.
+And number two, if we trust him, his sovereign grace will be sufficient and he will even turn the failures into gospel successes.